-Rafferty and Charter explained that the attraction’s score creation has been a lengthy process, similar to that of a major motion picture’s.
-“A couple of month’s ago we created the score in Hollywood, California with a 65-piece orchestra,” said Rafferty.
+Rafferty and Charter explained that the attraction’s score creation had been a lengthy process, similar to a major motion picture.
+“A couple of months ago, we created the score in Hollywood, California with a 65-piece orchestra,” said Rafferty.

-Rafferty and Charter also revealed during the panel that the attraction is holding true to the early days of Mickey Shorts creations by using only “hand-built sound effects.
-Rafferty stated that every sound effect going into the attraction will be created with physical items in a recording booth, similar to the techniques Jimmy Macdonald, the original head of the Disney sound effects department, utilized when creating sound effects for Disney animated features back in the day.
+During the panel, Rafferty and Charter also revealed that the attraction is holding to the early days of Mickey Shorts creations by using only “hand-built sound effects.
+Rafferty stated that every sound effect going into the attraction would be created with physical items in a recording booth, similar to Jimmy Macdonald’s, the original head of the Disney sound effects department, utilized when creating sound effects for Disney animated features back in the day.

-When discussing Macdonald, Rafferty revealed that the attraction’s creators currently have all of Macdonald’s original props, which they plan to use to create the sound effects for Mickey & Minnie’s Runaway Railway.
+When discussing Macdonald, Rafferty revealed that the attraction’s creators currently have all of Macdonald’s original props, which they plan to create the sound effects for Mickey & Minnie’s Runaway Railway.